tpisto/ftp-any-get/README.md

 main();
 ```

-If you want to accept accept_invalid_certs 😮, you can disable cert checks by adding "accept_invalid_certs" parameter to function.
+If you want to accept_invalid_certs 😮, you can disable cert checks by adding "accept_invalid_certs" parameter to function.
 ```javascript
 import { getFile } from "@tpisto/ftp-any-get"